-(2) Amount represents (i) Accrued Rights, (ii) a lump-sum payment equal to 1.5 times the sum of the executive's base salary and target annual incentive award, (iii) a lump-sum payment equal to 18 months of health benefits coverage, and (iv) outplacement services for no more than 18 months in an amount not to exceed \$15,000.
-Also includes the 2019 bonus amount.
+Amount represents (i) Accrued Rights, (ii) a lump-sum payment equal to 1.5 times the sum of the executive's base salary and target annual incentive award, (iii) a lump-sum payment equal to 18 months of health benefits coverage, (iv) outplacement services for no more than 18 months in an amount not to exceed \$15,000, and (v) the 2019 bonus amount.
+(2)

-(3) Amount represents (i) Accrued Rights, (ii) a lump-sum payment equal to 1.0 times the sum of the executive's base salary and target annual incentive award, (iii) a lump-sum payment equal to 12 months of health benefits coverage, and (iv) outplacement services for no more than 12 months and in an amount not to exceed \$10,000.
-Also includes the 2019 bonus amount.
+Amount represents (i) Accrued Rights, (ii) a lump-sum payment equal to 1.0 times the sum of the executive's base salary and target annual incentive award, (iii) a lump-sum payment equal to 12 months of health benefits coverage, (iv) outplacement services for no more than 12 months and in an amount not to exceed \$10,000, and (v) the 2019 bonus amount.
+Amount represents a lump-sum payment equal to 12 months of health benefits coverage.
+(3)

-- (4) Amount represents a lump-sum payment equal to 12 months of health benefits coverage. - (5) Amounts represent (i) Accrued Rights, (ii) lump-sum payment equal to 2.0 times the sum of the executive's base salary and target annual incentive award, and (iii) lump-sum payment equal to 18 months of health coverage, assuming the executive's employment was terminated by us without "cause" or by the executive with "good reason", in each case, as of December 31, 2019, and that such termination was within two years following a "change in control" (as defined in the employment agreements).
-Also includes the 2019 bonus amount. - (6) Amounts represent (i) Accrued Rights, (ii) lump-sum payment equal to 2.99 times the sum of the executive's base salary and target annual incentive award, and (iii) lump-sum payment equal to 24 months of health coverage and (iv) outplacement services for no more than 24 months in an amount not to exceed \$20,000, assuming Messrs.
-Gary L. Carano and Reeg's employment was terminated by the us without "cause" or by the executive with "good reason" in each case, as of December 31, 2019, and that such termination was within two years following a "change in control" (as defined in the employment agreements).
-Also includes the 2019 bonus amount. - (7) Amount represents, in the event of death, a life insurance policy specified per the terms of the employment agreement or benefit policy as approved by the Compensation Committee. - (8) Amount represents the value of restricted stock units that would have vested in connection with the applicable triggering event, based on the closing market price of our common stock on December 31, 2019 of \$59.64. - (9) Assumes that all RSUs and PSUs vest upon the consummation of a "change in control", with PSUs vesting at target level with respect to any performance period which has not yet been completed.
-"Change in Control" is generally defined as (i) an acquisition of more than 50% of the shares of our common stock by an unaffiliated party, (ii) a majority change in the Board's composition that is not approved by existing directors, (iii) a merger or similar event where our shareholders cease to be the majority owners of the resulting entity or our Board ceases to constitute a majority of the resulting entity Board, or (iv) shareholder approval of a complete liquidation or our dissolution.
+Amounts represent (i) Accrued Rights, (ii) lump-sum payment equal to 2.0 times the sum of the executive's base salary and target annual incentive award, (iii) lump-sum payment equal to 18 months of health coverage, assuming the executive's employment was terminated by us without "cause" or by the executive with "good reason", in each case, as of December 31, 2019, and that such termination was within two years following a "change in control" (as defined in the employment agreements), and (iv) the 2019 bonus amount.

+December 31, 2019, and that such termination was within two years following a change in control. (as defined in the employment agreements), and (iv) the 2019 bonus amount.
+Amounts represent (i) Accrued Rights, (ii) lump-sum payment equal to 2.99 times the sum of the executive's base salary and target annual incentive award, (iii) lump-sum payment equal to 24 months of health coverage and (iv) outplacement services for no more than 24 months in an amount not to exceed \$20,000, assuming Messrs.
+Gary L. Carano and Reeg's employment was terminated by the us without "cause" or by the executive with "good reason" in each case, as of December 31, 2019, and that such termination was within two years following a "change in control" (as defined in the employment agreements), and (iv) the 2019 bonus amount.

+Amount represents, in the event of death, a life insurance policy specified per the terms of the employment agreement or benefit policy as approved by the Compensation Committee.

+Amount represents the value of restricted stock units that would have vested in connection with the applicable triggering event, based on the closing market price of our common stock on December 31, 2019 of \$50.64.
+(6)